10 Best Travelling Tips to Amsterdam

 View of Amsterdam | ©Javier M

-Amsterdam is a charming city, sometimes it seems to be taken out of a fairy tale; however, knowing how to enjoy it is what will complete your trip.
+Amsterdam is a charming city that sometimes seems like something out of a fairy tale.
+However, knowing how to enjoy it is what will make your trip complete.

-The main idea of these tips is that you can save money, avoid making mistakes, eat well and increase the chances that everything goes as expected, or even better.
+The main idea behind these tips is to help you save money, avoid mistakes, eat well, and increase the chances that everything will go as planned, or even better.

 1. Get a tourist pass